-- 1. Have students answer the following questions: - 2.
-Use the information in the background to help students understand their results. - In which "situation" did the water level rise more? - How do the results compare with your predictions? - Why do you think this happened? - 3.
+- 1. Use the information in the background to help students understand their results. - In which "situation" did the water level rise more? - How do the results compare with your predictions? - Why do you think this happened? - 2.
 Have another discussion about global climate change. - Why might we be concerned about sea level rise?
 Coastal areas will be flooded.
 People will lose their homes.
 Some fresh water resources will become too salty to use.
 Habitat loss will occur. - What can we do to help slow this process by using less fossil fuel?
 Take public transit instead of driving, eat local foods, turn off lights and electrical equipment when not in use, plant a tree, reduce, reuse and recycle.

-Extended Demonstration Procedure:
+Extended Demonstration: